igsemenov/Streamer_HPS_DGSEM/streamer_btest_S0/README.md

 The simulation results can be retrieved using the script pycode_sol.py.

-The starting point to get the results is the list **hps.elm** that contains the pointers to the block elements.
+The starting point to get the results is the list hps.elm that contains the pointers to the block elements.

 Suppose elm=hps.elm[#], where #=0,1,2....
 Then the structure of the output data is as follows:

+ - elm.c -
+ - elm.nod_lgn.x - 2D array that contains the x-coordinate of the Gauss nodes within the block element.
- 1. elm.nod_lgn.x,elm.nod_lgn.y: 2D arrays that contain the Gauss nodes within the block element.
+ - elm.nod_lgn.y - 2D array that contains the y-coordinate of the Gauss nodes within the block element.
- 2.
+ - elm.fld_fvs.x - 2D array that contains the x-coordinate of the FV mesh nodes within the block element.
+ - elm.fld_fvs.y - 2D array that contains the y-coordinate of the FV mesh nodes within the block element.